werf/werf/docs/_includes/reference/cli/werf_render.md

       --dir=''
-            Use specified project directory where project’s werf.yaml and other configuration files should reside (default $WERF_DIR or current working directory) --docker-config=''
+            Use specified project directory where project’s werf.yaml and other configuration files should reside (default $WERF_DIR or current working directory) --disable-default-secret-values=false
+            Do not use secret values from the default .helm/secret-values.yaml file --disable-default-values=false
+            Do not use values from the default .helm/values.yaml file --docker-config=''
             Specify docker config directory path.
 Default $WERF_DOCKER_CONFIG or $DOCKER_CONFIG or
             ~/.docker (in the order of priority)